Gaket/GreenTea/README.md

 *   Immutable state
 *   Pure functions for business / presentation logic
 *   Managed side effects
+*   Simple View and Side effects that don't contain logic

 These features lead to the next system qualities:
 * It is easy to navigate the code